kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 The spec currently has language to indicate implementations `MAY` merge `Gateways` resources but the mechanic isn't defined. https://github.com/kubernetes-sigs/gateway-api/blob/541e9fc2b3c2f62915cb58dc0ee5e43e4096b3e2/apis/v1beta1/gateway_types.go#L76-L78

+## Feature Details

+We define `ListenerSet` as the name of the feature outlined in this GEP.
+The feature will be part of the experimental branches as an extended feature, which implementations can choose to support.
+At that time, all the requirements in this document that use MUST apply to their implementation of the feature.

 ## API

 This proposal introduces a new `ListenerSet` resource that has the ability to attach to a set of listeners to a parent `Gateway`.